 Congestion over the network also needs to be considered in scenarios where large amounts of data are being sent from external devices into the system.
-In these scenarios it is important to aggregate the data so as to minimize the amount of usage records being processed.
+In these scenarios it is important to aggregate the data so as to minimize the number of usage records being processed.
 Aggregation is a complex topic and care needs to be taken during the aggregation process to ensure granular attributes specific to each individual record is not lost during aggregation.

-Leverage Enterprise Grade Database Technology
+Leverage Enterprise-Grade Database Technology

 Solution evaluators rarely consider database technology when considering the impact of throughput.
 However, databases can very quickly become a bottleneck in the system and act as a throughput constraint.

 Attributes such as fill factor and memory needs to be constantly optimized and fragmentation minimized through efficient indexing.
-Online indexing in particular can provide significant performance improvements on large scale deployments.
+Online indexing in particular can provide significant performance improvements on large-scale deployments.

 How We Can Help

 Customers have a choice of multiple deployment options.
-The application is partitioned into a set of micro services and load is distributed evenly across multiple billing and rating threads.
+The application is partitioned into a set of microservices and load is distributed evenly across multiple billing and rating threads.

 Small database table sizes lead to less fragmentation and fast access times while the underlying databases are constantly monitored and optimized for performance.